horga83/shellChatGPT/README.md

     chatgpt.sh -cc -S'You are a professional software programmer.'

-    chatgpt.sh -cc -S'You are a pos-graduation teacher and will do various activities related to preparing and elaborating a Philosophy course.'
+    chatgpt.sh -cc -S'You are a post-graduation teacher and will do various activities related to preparing and elaborating a Philosophy course.'

 *Obs: in this case, instructions (or system prompt) may refer to both